Chapna/T-Judge/README.md

 =========
 ## Introduction
-C Course manager system was written in python and Django framework that supports online judging and news fetching RESET API.
+C Course manager system was written in python and Django framework that supports online judging and news fetching REST API.
 ## Online Judging
 ## Sand Boxing
 For safe running our C programs we use [EasySandbox](https://github.com/daveho/EasySandbox).